MMWeb87/learning-rates-paper/README.md

 # learning-rates-paper
-Sourcefiles for the learning rate paper is in the paper branch
+Sourcefiles for the learning rate paper is in the revisions branch